itmm/low-level/start.md

 	assert(s.get_code(0) == expected);
 @end(assert line)
 ```
-* instantiate a state and let it parse the line
+* checks that the generated instruction is as expected
-* sadly this test fails right now
+* otherwise both instructions are logged

 ```
 @add(needed by main)